Companies are getting the same message: plan, plan, and plan again.

 Ease of Setup: Setup is more difficult than other category entries.
 They earn a 7.0 rating for this metric, below the 8.2 average.

 Users enjoy the quick reporting and easy report-building capabilities offered within the platform.
-Robust automation makes common tasks easier.
+Robust automation makes everyday tasks easier.
 Good data analysis tools make it easy to drill down into granular numbers.

 Despite its reporting flexibility, some users report the UI interface is hard to navigate.
-For users with less technical experience, some functions may be too technical and need input from an internal developer.
+Some functions may be too technical for users with less technical experience and need input from an internal developer.
 Though the platform offers high-value structured planning features, some users found the parameters to be restrictive.
 This may reduce its usability for some users.
 One reviewer observed that Planful "doesn't think like an accountant" in terms of the way these teams record journal entries or import data.

 These are the top 5 planning tools for mid-market companies.